GreatCowBASIC/GCB_Gold/README.md

     <h3>Our mission is to create the best programming tools For Microchip PIC, Atmel AVR and LogicGreen LGT microcontrollers.</h3>
 </div>

-This is the Gold Build of the GCB ToolChain.
+This is the Gold Build of the GCB ToolChain as used on GC Studio official builds.

 ## Common Locations: